apigee-127/bagpipes/README.md

 }

-###### usergrid

-Make calls to Usergrid.
-Work in progress...

 #### User Defined Fittings

 The user fitting is a custom function you can write and place in the fittings directory.
 It requires the following
 values:

-* **type**: 'user'
 * **name**: the javascript module name in the 'fittings' folder

 ```
  exampleUserFitting:
-   type: user
    name: customizeResponse
 ```

 Javascript implementation:

-A user fitting is a fitting defined in the user's fitting's directory.
+A user fitting is a fitting defined in the user's fittings directory.
 It exposes a creation function that accepts a fittingDefinition and the swagger-pipes configuration.
-This function is executed during parsing of the Swagger.
+This function is executed during parsing.
 Thus, it should access the fittingDef.config (if any) and create any static resources at this time.

 The creation function returns an execution function that will called during pipe flows.
 This function accepts a context object and a standard javascript asynchronous callback.
 When executed, this function should perform its